The Complexity of Probabilistic Lobbying: Complexity-Theoretic Notions

 \section{Complexity-Theoretic Notions}

 We assume the reader is familiar with standard notions of (classical) complexity theory, such as $\p$, $\np$, and $\np$-completeness.
-Since we analyze the problems stated in Section~\ref{sec:models-for-probabilistic-lobbying} not only in terms of their classical complexity, but also with regard to their \emph{parameterized} complexity, we provide some basic notions here (see, e.g., \cite{dow-fel:b:parameterized-complexity,flu-gro:b:parameterized-complexity,nie:b:fixed-parameter-algorithms} for more background).
+Since we analyze the problems stated in Section~\ref{sec:models-for-probabilistic-lobbying} not only in terms of their classical complexity, but also with regard to their \emph{parameterized} complexity, we provide some basic notions here (see, e.g., the text books by Downey and Fellows~\cite{dow-fel:b:parameterized-complexity}, Flum and Grohe~\cite{flu-gro:b:parameterized-complexity}, and Niedermeier~\cite{nie:b:fixed-parameter-algorithms} for more background).
 As we derive our results in a rather specific fashion, we will employ the ``Turing way'' as proposed by Cesati~\cite{ces:j:turing-way-parameterized-complexity}.

 A \emph{parameterized problem} $\mathcal{P}$ is a subset of $\Sigma^* {\times} \nats$, where $\Sigma$ is a fixed alphabet and $\Sigma^*$ is the set of strings over~$\Sigma$.
-Each instance of the parameterized problem $\mathcal{P}$ is a pair $(I, k)$, where the second component $k$ is called the {\it parameter}.
+Each instance of the parameterized problem $\mathcal{P}$ is a pair $(I, p)$, where the second component $p$ is called the {\it parameter}.
 The language $L(\mathcal{P})$ is the set of all \YES\ instances of~$\mathcal{P}$.
-The parameterized problem $\mathcal{P}$ is {\it fixed-parameter tractable} if there is an algorithm (realizable by a deterministic Turing machine) that decides whether an input $(I, k)$ is a member of $L(\mathcal{P})$ in time $f(k)|I|^c$, where $c$ is a fixed constant and $f$ is a function of the parameter, $k$, but is independent of the overall input length, $|I|$.
+The parameterized problem $\mathcal{P}$ is {\it fixed-parameter tractable} if there is an algorithm (realizable by a deterministic Turing machine) that decides whether an input $(I, p)$ is a member of $L(\mathcal{P})$ in time $f(p)|I|^c$, where $c$ is a fixed constant and $f$ is a function of the parameter~$p$, but is independent of the overall input length, $|I|$.
 The class of all fixed-parameter tractable problems is denoted by $\FPT$.

 The $\Oh^*(\cdot)$ notation has by now become standard in exact algorithms.
 It neglects not only constants (as the more familiar $\Oh(\cdot)$ notation does) but also polynomial factors in the function estimates.
-Thus, a problem is in $\FPT$ if and only if an instance (with parameter $k$) can be solved in time $\Oh^*(f(k))$ for some function~$f$.
+Thus, a problem is in $\FPT$ if and only if an instance (with parameter $p$) can be solved in time $\Oh^*(f(p))$ for some function~$f$.

-Sometimes, more than one parameter (e.g., two parameters $(k_1,k_2)$) can be associated with a (classical) problem.
-This can be formally captured in the definition above by coding those parameters into one number $k$ via a so-called pairing function through diagonalization.
+Sometimes, more than one parameter (e.g., two parameters $(p_1,p_2)$) are associated with a (classical) problem.
+This is formally captured in the definition above by coding those parameters into one number $p$ via a so-called pairing function through diagonalization.
+As is standard, we assume our pairing function to be a polynomial-time computable bijection from $\nats {\times} \nats$ onto $\nats$ that has polynomial-time computable inverses.